Presented by San Diego County Credit Union

 This year’s CATEGORIES for the 2018 iVIE Awards & Film Festival include:

-Videos that connect to any portion of the K-12 curriculum.
+Videos (INCLUDING short narrative films) that connect to any portion of the K-12 curriculum.
 This includes, but is not limited to: Humanities.
 Help others understand our world through history, literature, religion, language, art, music, and philosophy.
 Or, STEAM.
 A film whose theme illustrates the real-world contexts of science, technology, engineering, arts, and mathematics.
 Entries must be 3 minutes or less.